ijmitch/project-documentation-template/CONTRIBUTING.md

-# Contributing to llm-d Website
+# Contributing to IBM Website

-Thank you for your interest in contributing to the llm-d website!
-This project adheres to the llm-d [Contributing Guidelines](https://github.com/llm-d/llm-d/blob/dev/CONTRIBUTING.md).
+Thank you for your interest in contributing to the IBM website!
+This project adheres to the IBM [Contributing Guidelines](https://github.com/IBM/repo-template/blob/main/CONTRIBUTING.md).